rohan-k02/cloud_workshop/README.md

 - **Line 45 (error page)** - Change this to the auth subdomain.

 Example: if your subdomain is `rkcloud.mywire.org`, add `https://auth.rkcloud.mywire.org` to the field.

+- Go to the proxy hosts settings for code-server, go to the advanced settings and paste the above code.

 Voila! 🎉🎉